arc-Smith/Anki-Mystery-Count/README.md

   <img width="496" height="115" alt="Screenshot 2025-09-09 at 12 34 54 PM" src="https://github.com/user-attachments/assets/9e937664-5dcc-430a-bca9-2217abadaaa8" />
 </p>

 This add-on is designed to improve review sessions by removing the psychological pressure of the card counter.
-It replaces the remaining card count with a question mark (`?`), encouraging users to prioritize active recall and engagement with the material over the anticipation of finishing the deck..
+It replaces the remaining card count with a question mark (`?`), encouraging users to prioritize active recall and engagement with the material over the anticipation of finishing the deck.

 ---